Summary of the Characteristics of the Specified Internship Class

 Will I get my own office?
 Our hope is that every doctoral and post-MSW fellows would have their own office.
 For the past several year interns and fellows have had their own assigned offices.
 We are in the process of identifying office space in the Tang Center and on campus to accommodate our growing staff.

 Will I have access to computers?
 Of course.
-Each office is equipped with Microsoft's Office Suite, Outlook Email, Internet Explorer, and PnC (Point and Click) which allows access to patient information.
+Each office is equipped with Microsoft's Office Suite, Outlook Email, Internet Explorer, and Point and Click (our electronic medical record) which allows access to patient information.
 All notes are done electronically.

 Do I need to call you after the interview to "show interest" and hopefully improve my chances of getting ranked high?
 No. However, feel free to contact us if you have any questions that are not addressed on our website or that were not addressed during the interview.
 Email is often the easiest way to reach us.

 What do interns do after they leave?
 All kinds of things.
 Usually two out of the three doctoral interns complete a postdoctoral fellowship to gain hours for licensure (sometimes with us); many interns apply for staff positions in counseling centers; some go on to teach at universities; and a few interns have left to work as consultants.
-Post-MSW insterns work in a variety of settings to continue to gain hours for licensure.
+Post-MSW interns work in a variety of settings to continue to gain hours for licensure.
 Some have gone on to get positions at eating disorder outpatient clinics, county mental health and counseling centers.
 Some find community practitioners to supervise them in their private practice.

 Do doctoral interns and post-MSW fellows get preferential consideration for job openings?
 Not really, although several doctoral interns, post-MSW fellows and postdoctoral fellows have joined our staff at some point after finishing their training experience.
-Having worked here helps you understand the challenges and rewards of working at CAPS and SOS and thus gives any applicant somewhat of an advantage during an interview.
+Having worked here helps you understand the challenges and rewards of working at CAPS and Social Services and thus gives any applicant somewhat of an advantage during an interview.